AdityaBarnwal15/AdityaBarnwal15/Introduction.md

-- 👋 Hi, I’m @AdityaBarnwal15
+- 👋 Hi, I’m Aditya
-- 👀 I’m interested in ..
+- 👀 I’m interested in upgrading my skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently pursuing B.Tech
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for new opportunities
 - 📫 How to reach me ...
 - Linkedin  -  https://www.linkedin.com/in/aditya-barnwal-185372256/